Acute cough should raise asthma alarm

-medwireNews: Around one-fifth of patients consulting their primary care physician for acute cough could have undiagnosed asthma or chronic obstructive pulmonary disease (COPD), show the results of a pan-European study.
+Around one-fifth of patients consulting their GP for acute cough could have undiagnosed asthma or COPD, suggest the results of a European study.

-The study was conducted at 16 centers across 12 European countries that are participating in the Genomics to Combat Resistance Against Antibiotics in Community-acquired lower respiratory tract infection in Europe (GRACE) Network of Excellence.
-In all, 1947 patients were included who presented to their physician with acute cough (=28 days duration) but had not previously been diagnosed with asthma or COPD.
+The study was conducted at 16 centers across 12 European countries, including two UK primary care networks.
+In all, 1947 patients were included who presented to their GP with acute cough (≤28 days duration) but had not previously been diagnosed with asthma or COPD.

-Overall, 12% of patients responded to the bronchodilator (an increase in forced expiratory volume in 1 second [FEV1] of at least 12% or more than 200 mL) and had experienced more than one other episode of wheezing, cough, or chest tightness in the previous year.
+Overall, 12% of patients responded to salbutamol 400 mg (an increase in FEV1 of at least 12% or more than 200 mL) and reported experiencing more than one other episode of wheezing, cough, or chest tightness in the previous year.

-Airway obstruction was diagnosed in 10% of patients using the Global Initiative for Chronic Obstructive Lung Disease (GOLD) classification of an FEV1 to forced vital capacity ratio of less than 0.7.
-However, it was diagnosed in fewer patients (6%) when obstruction was defined by the lower limit of normal (LLN) based on age and gender.
+Furthermore, airway obstruction was diagnosed in 10% of patients using the GOLD (Global Initiative for Chronic Obstructive Lung Disease) classification of an FEV1:FVC ratio of less than 0.7.
+It was diagnosed in fewer patients (6%) when obstruction was defined by the lower limit of normal based on age and gender.